EMET7001#

 Reference#

-These lecture notes are largely based on the teaching materials by Dr. Damien Eldridge
+These lecture notes are in part based on the teaching materials by Dr. Damien Eldridge